 In 2023, labor market conditions normalized and as a result, employee turnover rates decreased significantly in all regions.
 Employee turnover rates in the third quarter of 2024 exceeded prior year's level across all regions, mainly driven by Asia Pacific, Middle East, and Africa.
-On a year-to-date basis employee turnover rates are on prior year's level.
+On a year to date basis employee turnover rates are on prior year's level.
 In general, the development of turnover rates could impact Deutsche Bank's operations and cost structure.

-Access to funding: Deutsche Bank's liquidity, business activities and profitability may be adversely affected by an inability to access the debt capital markets or to sell assets during periods of market-wide or firm-specific liquidity constraints.
+Access to funding and liquidity risks: Deutsche Bank's liquidity, business activities and profitability may be adversely affected by an inability to access the debt capital markets or to sell assets during periods of market-wide or firm-specific liquidity constraints.

-Deutsche Bank has a continuous demand for liquidity to fund its business activities and Deutsche Bank's liquidity may be impaired if Deutsche Bank is unable to access secured and/or unsecured debt markets, access funds from subsidiaries or otherwise allocate liquidity optimally across businesses, sell assets or redeem investments, or experiences unforeseen outflows of cash or collateral.
-This situation may arise due to circumstances outside Deutsche Bank's control, such as disruptions in the financial markets, including limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transaction counterparties or other companies in the financial services sector, or circumstances specific to Deutsche Bank, such as reluctance of counterparties or the market to finance Deutsche Bank's operations due to perceptions about potential outflows (including deposit outflows) resulting from litigation, regulatory and similar matters, actual or perceived weaknesses in its businesses, business model or strategy, as well as in Deutsche Bank's resilience to counter negative economic and market conditions.
-If such situations occur, internal estimates of

-Deutsche Bank's available liquidity over the duration of a stressed scenario could at times be negatively impacted.
+Deutsche Bank has a continuous demand for liquidity to fund its business activities and Deutsche Bank's liquidity may be impaired if Deutsche Bank is unable to access secured and/or unsecured debt markets, access funds from subsidiaries or otherwise, allocate liquidity optimally across businesses, sell assets or redeem investments, or experiences unforeseen outflows of cash or collateral.
+This situationdeposits.
+These situations may arise due to circumstances outside Deutsche Bank's control, such as disruptions in the financial markets, including limited liquidity, defaults by counterparties, non-performance or other adverse developments that affect financial institutions, transaction counterparties or other companies in the financial services sector, or circumstances specific to Deutsche Bank, such as.
+Such adverse developments may include the reluctance of counterparties or the market to finance Deutsche Bank's operations due to perceptions about potential outflows (including deposit outflows) resulting from litigation, regulatory andor similar matters,.
+These items may be actual or perceived weaknesses in itsDeutsche Bank's businesses, business model or strategy, as well as in Deutsche Bank's resilience to counter negative economic and market conditions.
+If such situations occur, internal estimates of Deutsche Bank's available liquidity over the duration of a stressed scenario could at times be negatively impacted.